 I love Christmas!
 The spirit, the movies, the food.
 Mr. TCW likes to pretend like he is Scrooge, but I think he likes it, too.
 Then again, I do all the Christmas shopping and food making so what is there not to like?!

 Christmas only gets more exciting as my daughter grows.
 Sure, her first two Christmas’s were a bit quiet (she was only a couple of months old the first year,) but she is really getting into the holiday spirit this year.

 And what better way to celebrate than with these Christmas cranberry mojitos!

 I think they will be a new tradition here.
 Santa would surely like a bit of punch after all his traveling, don’t you think?
 And while rum is traditional in mojitos, you can totally leave it out to make the recipe family-friendly.
 I tend to leave the pitcher alcohol free, and add rum to the glasses as we go.
-This way my daughter can enjoy a glass or two with no worries (because mojitos are definitely up there in her favourite drink department!)
+This way my daughter can enjoy a glass or two with no worries (because mojitos are definitely up there in her favorite drink department!)